rafaelromao/keyboards/readme.md

 ## Overview

 A split keyboard layout optimized for Portuguese, English, working with numbers and software programming with VIM plugins.
-The number of keys can vary from 30 to 36.
+The number of keys can vary from 28 to 36.
+Optional keys have bindings only in the base layer.

 ![img](img/overview.png)